 Dombivali Maharashtra, India Travel Guide

 Dombivali has a tropical wet and dry climate, often called a savanna climate.
 This means distinct wet and dry periods throughout the year.
-Summer (March to May): This period is hot and humid.
+Summer (March to May): This timeframe is hot and humid.
 Temperatures are generally between 25°C to 40°C (77°F to 104°F), often feeling hotter due to high humidity.
 Days are intensely sunny.

 November to February